Deploy BitLocker management

 When you create and deploy this policy, the Configuration Manager client enables the BitLocker management agent on the device.

-In version 1910, to create a BitLocker management policy, you need the Full Administrator role in Configuration Manager.
+To create a BitLocker management policy, you need the Full Administrator role in Configuration Manager.

 In the Configuration Manager console, go to the Assets and Compliance workspace, expand Endpoint Protection, and select the BitLocker Management node.